BChow5/Assignment1/README.md

 What does this code mean?
 * `compute`: Subcommand for managing DigitalOcean Droplets and other compute-related resources
 * `import`: To import our SSH key
-* `--public-key-file`: Specifies the location of the public key file
+* `--public-key-file`: Specifies the location of the public key file (DigitalOcean, 2024)
 <br>

 #### NOTE: A successful import will look like this: